-During the second year, students will work one afternoon and evening per week in the Child and Family Services Center.
+During the second year, students will work at minimum one day per week in the Child and Family Services Center.
 This experience will expose students to intake assessment, psychoeducational assessment, and counseling with children and their families.
-The Clinic Practicum Performance Evaluation form can be found in Appendix F. Students' work at the CFSC is directly supervised by School Psychology Program faculty through two-way mirror observation, audio and video taping, and individual and group case supervision.
+The Clinic Practicum Performance Evaluation can be found in Appendix F. Students' work at the CFSC is directly supervised by School Psychology Program faculty through two-way mirror observation, audio and video taping, and individual and group case conferencing.
 The address and phone number of the Child and Family Services Center are:

 The Child and Family Services Center of Alfred University

-6 Sayles Street

-Alfred, NY 14802
+6 Sayles Street Alfred, NY 14802 (607) 871-2229

-(607) 871-2229